 1. Don’t aim to seek justice through the court system

 Do everything to avoid court by getting educated in advance.
 Learn what your legal choices are and how you want to go through the divorce process.
 Talk to a divorce coach to understand your choices based on your needs, your story, and to help you take the next steps.
 Going to Family Court is a last resort.
 You want to negotiate and reach an agreement before then.
 Negotiating will save you months in court and thousands of dollars—plus it can result in a more harmonious coparenting relationship.

-It’s important to recognize that your child does not have the same relationship with your Ex that you do.
+It’s important to recognize that your children do not have the same relationship with your Ex that you do.
 With some exceptions, children naturally love both their parents.
-Respect your child’s bond with your Ex by never asking your child whom they want to live with or who’s the better parent.
-If your child shares unprompted thoughts about parenting arrangements, listen and ask your divorce coach, attorney or mediator how they can be taken into consideration as decisions are made.
+Respect your children’s bond with your Ex by never asking your children whom they want to live with or who’s the better parent.
+If your children share unprompted thoughts about parenting arrangements, listen and ask your divorce coach, attorney, or mediator how they can be taken into consideration as decisions are made.

 3. Don’t complain about your Ex in front of your kids